Mean field propagation of infinite dimensional Wigner measures with a singular two-body interaction potential: Introduction

 under the sole uniform estimate $\Tr\left[\varrho_{\varepsilon}{\bf N}^{\delta}\right]\leq C_{\delta}$ for some $\delta>0$\,.
-Here $\mathcal{F}^{-1}(\mu)$ is the inverse Fourier transform of $\mu$.\\ The problem of the mean field dynamics questions whether the asymptotic quantities, namely Wigner measures, as $\varepsilon\to 0$ associated with
+Here $\mathcal{F}^{-1}(\mu)$ is the inverse Fourier transform of $\mu$\,.\\ The problem of the mean field dynamics questions whether the asymptotic quantities, namely Wigner measures, as $\varepsilon\to 0$ associated with

-are transported by the flow $\Phi(t,s)$ generated by the classical Hamiltonian $h(z,\bar z)$ and given, after writing $z_{t}=\Phi(t,s)(z_{s})$, by
+are transported by the flow $\Phi(t,s)=\Phi(t-s)$ generated by the classical Hamiltonian $h(z,\bar z)$ and given, after writing $z_{t}=\Phi(t,s)(z_{s})$\,, by

-After checking that the Hamiltonian \eqref{eq.hamq} has a self-adjoint realization so that the quantum dynamic is well defined on $\mathcal{H}$ and after checking that the mean field flow is well defined on $\Z_{1}=H^{1}(\rz^{d})$, our main result is stated below.\\ Throughout the paper we assume that the real valued potential $V$ satisfies the assumptions \newtagform{Anombre}{(A}{)} \usetagform{Anombre} \usetagform{default} Here we use the notation ${\cal L}({\mathfrak h})$ for the space of bounded operators on the Hilbert space ${\mathfrak h}$ and ${\cal L}^{p}({\mathfrak h})$, $1\leq p\leq +\infty$, for the Schatten classes, ${\cal L}^{\infty}({\mathfrak h})$ being the space of compact operators for $p=+\infty$\,.
+After checking that the Hamiltonian \eqref{eq.hamq} has a self-adjoint realization so that the quantum dynamics are well defined on $\mathcal{H}$ and after checking that the mean field flow is well defined on $\Z_{1}=H^{1}(\rz^{d})$\,, our main result is stated below.\\ Throughout the paper, we assume that the real valued potential $V$ satisfies the assumptions \newtagform{Anombre}{(A}{)} \usetagform{Anombre} \usetagform{default} We use the notation ${\cal L}({\mathfrak h})$ for the space of bounded operators on the Hilbert space ${\mathfrak h}$ and ${\cal L}^{p}({\mathfrak h})$\,, $1\leq p\leq +\infty$\,, for the Schatten classes, ${\cal L}^{\infty}({\mathfrak h})$ being the space of compact operators for $p=+\infty$\,.

 \begin{thm} Let $(\varrho_{\varepsilon})_{\varepsilon\in(0,\bar\varepsilon)}$ be a family of normal states on $\H$ with a single Wigner measure $\mu_{0}$ such that the bound